 Mother’s Milk Tea – It can take a little while for milk to come in so drinking a tea that helps increase your milk supply can be very beneficial.
 Traditional Medicinal Mother’s Milk Tea is great organic tea that increases milk supply.

-Nursing Nightgown – Middle of the night feeding are much easier with a good nursing nightgown.
+Nursing Nightgown – Middle of the night feedings are much easier with a good nursing nightgown.

 And finally the one things I think all moms need is help.
 Don’t be afraid to ask for help, it’s a huge transition to have your first child.
 Your body is healing, your hormones are all over the place, and you have a tiny human you have to keep alive.
 There is no shame in asking for help from family and friends.